burtmonroe/TextAsDataCourse/Notes/RText/README.md

 # Open source Tools for Text as Data / NLP in R

+Notes for students in my Text as Data/NLP courses at Penn State / Essex

 ## R generics

 * I strongly recommend working within **RStudio**.
 Some of the notebooks provided are designed for the Essex Summer School Advanced TADA/NLP course, and may not run as is outside of the RStudio Cloud environment provided for that class.